Born in Milan on the 20th May 1964. She is an Italian journalist, writer and anchor.

 She is member of Comité d’éthique de Radio France e del Comité indépendant relatif à l’honnêteté, a l’independence et au pluralisme de l’information et des programmes de France Télévisions.

-In November 2019 she was awarded the honorable Chevalier of the Légion d’Honneur.
+In November 2019 she was awarded the honourable Chevalier of the Légion d’Honneur.